IT Governance & Service Management

 Framework Objectives

-• Support regulatory compliance and audit readiness
+Support regulatory compliance and demonstrate alignment with industry standards

 Common Framework Mappings